mlcommons/medperf/docs/mlcube_models.md

     5. Add any other required parameters that point to additional_files.
 The naming can be arbitrary, but all referenced files should be contained inside `additional_files`.
     6. Please **DO NOT** modify `output_path`.

-!!! note "Requirements are negotiable"
+!!! note "requirements are negotiable"

-    The fields required in the mlcube task interface are currently defined by the Medperf platform.
-We encourage users to raise any concerns or requests regarding these requirements while the platform is in alpha, as this is an ideal time to make changes.
-Please feel free to contact us with your feedback.
+    the fields required in the mlcube task interface are currently defined by the medperf platform. we encourage users to raise any concerns or requests regarding these requirements while the platform is in alpha, as this is an ideal time to make changes. please feel free to contact us with your feedback.